Employers may be able to stand employees down from work due to circumstances that are outside the employer’s control.

 Casual employees can't be stood down if the business is quiet, but they can be sent home after their minimum engagement period.
 Read more about casual employee pay and entitlements on our Casuals page.

-If there is a dispute about a stand down, an application to deal with a dispute can be made to the FWC by:
+If there is a dispute about a stand down, an application to deal with a dispute can be made to the Fair Work Commission (the Commission) by:

 - an employee